 Spray Booth Maintenance

 Regular replacement of spray booth filters is just as important as the quality of the filter media used.
 The fully qualified service engineers at AGM can offer advice on when to change filters and can recommend a filter media for your body shop’s circumstances.
-We can also offer spray booth maintenance and service packages that are tailored to suit your needs.
+We can also offer spray booth maintenance and service packages that are tailored to suit your needs, for more information, take a look at our spray booth maintenance services.